-On 01 July 2017 the ATO implemented formal changes to how they recover “overseas HELP debt”.
-If you live overseas for more than 6 months and have a HELP debt, read on… You may need to make HELP repayments – regardless of where you live.
+The ATO implemented formal changes to how they recover “overseas HELP debt”.
+So, if you have lived overseas for more than 6 months and have a HELP debt, you may need to make HELP repayments

-- Have a HECS/HELP (Higher Education Loan Programme) debt
+- Have a HECS/HELP (Higher Education Loan Program) debt

 - Have lived overseas for more than 6 continuous months

-- Earn the equivalent income above the HELP repayment threshold ($AUD 55,874).
+- Earn the equivalent income above the HELP repayment threshold ($45,881).

 You should notify the ATO via MyGov that you live overseas if: